Schloss Schulzendorf: History and location

-Over subsequent years, the castle was owned by King Frederick William I of Prussia for a century, then by Eberhard von der Recke, the civil governor of Saxony and then by Meyer Jacobson.
-In 1889, Jewish businessman Moritz Israel, heir of Kaufhaus Nathan Israel, bought the site after selling the shares in the store to his brother.
+Over subsequent years, the castle was owned by King Frederick William I of Prussia, then by Eberhard von der Recke, the civil governor of Saxony and then by Meyer Jacobson.
+In 1889, Jewish businessman Moritz Israel, heir of the Nathan Israel Department Store, bought the site after selling the shares in the store to his brother.
 He then constructed the current castle.
 It was Moritz Israel's gift to his son Richard for his wedding to Bianca Cohn.

 According to The Times of Israel, "for three decades, [Richard and Bianca] generously funded developments in town, from providing access to clean drinking water to building schools.
 They also paid for the town to have electrical lines installed".

 During the early years of Nazi rule, much of the family was able to leave Germany.
 In 1939, Richard Israel was dispossessed of Schloss Schulzendorf.
 The couple was transported to Theresienstadt, a hybrid ghetto-concentration camp where Richard died in 1943.
 Bianca survived the war and lived for another 20 years in Hanover.

 After 1945, the Schloss Schulzendorf was in East Germany where it was used as a "resettlement home" and for teaching mechanical workshops.
-In 1993 the German government retook ownership of the castle and restored it to descendants of the Israel family.
+In 1993, after German reunification, the government retook ownership of the castle and restored it to descendants of the Israel family.
 The property has not been maintained since that time.